 - 1 teaspoon apple cider vinegar

-Heat the butter in a big soup pot over medium heat on the stove.
-Add the diced onion and sauté 4-5 minutes until soft and translucent.
+- Heat the butter in a big soup pot over medium heat on the stove.
+Add the diced onion and sauté 4 to 5 minutes until soft and translucent.

-Add the fresh sliced mushrooms and sauté until soft and most of the liquid has been absorbed, about 5-6 minutes.
+- Add the fresh sliced mushrooms and sauté until soft and most of the liquid has been absorbed, about 5 to 6 minutes.

 - Add the coconut aminos and flour and stir until fully combined.
 No white flour should be visible.

 - While whisking (to prevent clumps from the flour), slowly add the vegetable broth.

 - Add the mushroom broth (or water), lemon juice, strained dried mushrooms, strained mushroom soaking liquid, salt and pepper.

 - Bring to a boil, then reduce heat and simmer for 25 minutes.

 - Take off the heat.
 Add the light coconut milk and apple cider vinegar.
 Stir well to combine.